aleen42/PersonalWiki/Programming/JavaScript/shim_and_polyfills/shim_and_polyfills.md

 #### Case 4: History and Navigation

 DHTML has provided some features like paging based on AJAX or single page, which has not used History and Navigation of browsers.
-Using this features, problems is coming when users want to go back last step by clicking "back" button. **Hash** can solv these problems, because changing a hash value of a link will not reload the webiste.
+Using this features, problems is coming when users want to go back last step by clicking "back" button. **Hash** can solve these problems, because changing a hash value of a link will not reload the webiste.

 `Onhashchange` Event